-In addition to the above plans, the Group operates a number of other plans, none of which are individually or in aggregate material in relation to the Group's charge for the year or the dilutive effect of outstanding share options.
-Included within other plans are Sharesave (both UK and overseas), Sharepurchase (both UK and overseas), and the Barclays Long Term Incentive Plan ("LTIP"); the latter was introduced and approved at the AGM in April 2011.
+In addition to the above plans, the Group operates a number of other plans, none of which are individually or in aggregate material in relation to the charge for the year or the dilutive effect of outstanding share options.
+Included within other plans are Sharepurchase (both UK and overseas), the Incentive Share Option Plan ("ISOP"), the Barclays Long Term Incentive Plan ("LTIP"), Role Based Pay ("RBP"), and the Share Incentive Award ("SIA").
+RBP was introduced in March 2014 and is an element of fixed pay which is reviewed annually and is for the most senior employees.
+RBP is either wholly or partly paid in the form of BPLC shares delivered quarterly and subject to a three or five year holding period.

-The number of options and restricted stock shares outstanding at June 30, 2014 is set forth below (in millions) where the options or shares granted relate to BPLC shares:
+The number of options and restricted stock shares outstanding at December 31, 2014 is set forth below (in millions) where the options or shares granted relate to BPLC shares: